PikiPikiL/Valentines/README.md

                     // Remove both buttons after all texts are exhausted no.style.display = "none";
                     yesButton.style.display = "none";
-                    message.style.display = "block"; // Show the message
+                    message.style.display = "block"; // Show the final message
-                    message.innerText = "You have officially exhausted all 'No' texts. 😭"; // Change the final message }
+                    message.innerText = "You have officially exhausted all 'No' texts. 😭";
+                }

                 // Adjust button size to fit the text